GabrielNegreirosLima/ose-compliant-nginx/README.md

 Protocols and good practices for security in web servers have been around for a pretty good time, but not always the system administrators have the knowledge or the time for studying these protocols and good practices.
 Aware of that, Internet Society has created the [Open Standards Everywhere](https://www.internetsociety.org/issues/open-standards-everywhere/) that consist of clear written tutorials for implementation in Web servers as Nginx or Apache.

 ## How to use
-The file `default.conf` is the example file with the proprer configuration for that site.
+The file `default.conf` is the example file with the proper configuration for that site.
 Here you can change the server listen, address and let the other configurations as it's.

-The docker image copy the `default.conf` example for the `default.conf`.
-You can change that also for not overwritten the default config.
+We'll copy the `default.conf` example for the `/etc/nginx/conf.d/default.conf` inside the docker image.
+For not overwriting the default conf file, **wich is also a good practice**, you can change the filename and the Dockerfile to write other filename, it'll work as well.

 ### Please just show me the commands